zane0703/Anti-Google-Play-App-Link/README.md

 # Key Features
 - **Redirect Interception:**  Blocks redirect calls that attempt to move the user from their current app/browser to the Google Play Store.
 - **APK Install Guard:** by setting this app as the default app for opening apk be able to block any attempt to sideload
+- **Warning message:** there be a warning message show up when the user click the Google play link or open apk file
-- **Auto-Close Mode (Advanced):** For tech-savvy users who are simply annoyed by ad redirects, the app can be configured to immediately close itself upon being triggered by a Play Store link, effectively "killing" the redirect attempt without requiring user interaction.
+- **Auto-Close Mode (Advanced):** For tech-savvy users who are simply annoyed by ad redirects, the app can be configured to immediately close itself upon being triggered by a Play Store link instead of showing warning message, effectively "killing" the redirect attempt without requiring user interaction.
 # Downloads (Pre-built Files)
 You can download the latest pre-built versions of the application from the Releases section of the repository:
 👉 [Download Pre-built Assets](https://github.com/zane0703/Anti-Google-Play-App-Link/releases)